Hadokane/CI_PP2_HUG/README.md

 ---

-With all user stories being satisfactorily met, the website being published and user-testing fixes implemented, the next step was to run the site through several online Validators to confirm it meets best practices and runs as efficiently as possible.
+With all user stories being satisfactorily met, the website is published and user-testing fixes implemented, the next step was to run the site through several online Validators to confirm it meets best practices and runs as efficiently as possible.

 ---
 ### HTML Validation